 Reducing emissions from aviation

-Inclusion of aviation in the EU ETS
+Aviation included in EU ETS

 Like industrial installations covered by the EU ETS, airlines receive tradeable allowances covering a certain level of CO2 emissions from their flights per year.